Ascensus

 Ascensus, LLC. is an American financial services company that provides financial recordkeeping, tax-advantaged savings and retirement plan services.
-As of 2024, the company reports that it manages more than 14 million accounts and oversees more than $808 billion in assets under administration.
+As of 2026, Ascensus reports that it has more than 16 million account holders and more than $913 billion in assets under administration.
 Ascensus primarily partners with financial institutions and government agencies to provide services to their employees and clients.

 History and ownership

-Ascensus was founded in 1980 by The Barclay Group; the head office is in Dresher, Pennsylvania.
+Ascensus was founded in 1980 by the Barclay Group; the head office is in Dresher, Pennsylvania.

 In 2015, Ascensus was offered for sale by private equity investment firm JC Flowers.
 In the fourth quarter of 2015, the company was acquired by Genstar Capital and Aquiline Capital Partners.
-The company is a NAFCU (National Association of Federally-Insured Credit Unions) Preferred Partner.
+As of 2017, the company was listed as a NAFCU (National Association of Federally-Insured Credit Unions) Preferred Partner.

-In 2021, Ascensus was sold by Genstar Capital and Aquiline Capital Partners to Stone Point Capital LLC and GIC.
-The company is pursuing expansion through the acquisition of several other industry brands and service offerings, including Newport Group in Fall 2021.
+In 2020, Ascensus was planning for a potential 2021 IPO, but instead a majority stake was sold in 2021 by Genstar Capital and Aquiline Capital Partners to Stone Point Capital LLC and GIC.
+Genstar Capital and Atlas Merchant Capital retained a minority stake.

-In 2021, Ascensus planned for a potential IPO.
+In April 2022, Ascensus acquired Newport Group, a provider of nonqualified retirement plans and record-keeping services.

+In 2024, Ascensus announced their acquisition of Mutual of Omaha's 401(k) recordkeeping business after having provided outsourced retirement services to the firm for over two decades.
+That year, Ascensus also sold their employee stock ownership plan business to Principal Financial Group.

+In January 2026, Ascensus announced that it had surpassed $300 billion in total 529 plan assets under administration, serving more than 8.5 million accounts.
+In August, the company finalized its acquisition of AmericanTCS, a provider of retirement, trust and custody, and technology automation solutions.

-Lines of Business
+Lines of business

 Retirement savings

 Ascensus provides recordkeeping and administration services for qualified and nonqualified retirement plans, including 401(k), 403(b), Multiple Employer Plans (MEPs), Pooled Employer Plans (PEPs), Simplified Employee Pension Plans (SEP), Savings Incentive Match Plans for Employees (SIMPLE) and IRA plans.
 Ascensus also provides 3(16) and 3(38) fiduciary services, as well ERISA support services.

 Ascensus was chosen to manage Illinois’ retirement savings program, Secure Choice, in July 2017.
 Secure Choice was launched in phases in 2018 and 2019.
 The program is expected to cover 1.2 million workers.

 In August 2018, it was announced that Ascensus would administer California's retirement savings program, CalSavers.
 In July 2019, California began offering 7 million workers the opportunity to contribute to an IRA through CalSavers.

 In 2024, Ascensus acquired The Vanguard Group Individual 401(k), Multi-SEP, and SIMPLE IRA Plans.
 The company also acquired 401(k) Recordkeeping Business from Mutual of Omaha.

 As of 2024, Ascensus administers over $1 Billion in State-facilitated retirement programs.